agussetyar/awesome-reference/README.md

 #### English

-- [Brackeys](https://www.youtube.com/user/Brackeys/) - Game Dev Tutorial Brackeys, Learn how to make video games!
-- [1BestCsharp blog](https://www.youtube.com/channel/UCS3W5vFugqi6QcsoAIHcMpw/) - Tutorials, Projects Source Code C#, VB.NET, JAVA, PHP
-- [OU Graphics](https://www.youtube.com/channel/UC1ptLbehYDNqwdnIGwLpysw/) - OU Graphics is an international platform dedicated to teach and explore the world of architecture representation.
-We believe that how the Architect expresses themselves is strongly connected to the design process of the profession.
-- [Code Monkey](https://www.youtube.com/channel/UCFK6NCbuCIVzA6Yj1G_ZqCg/) - Hello and welcome, I am your Code Monkey and here you will learn everything about Game Development in Unity 2D using C#.
 - [Black Hat](https://www.youtube.com/user/BlackHatOfficialYT) - Black Hat is the most technical and relevant information security event series in the world.
 - [DEFCONConference](https://www.youtube.com/user/DEFCONConference) - DEFCON is one of the world's largest and most notable hacker conventions.
 - [Ghidra Ninja](https://www.youtube.com/channel/UC3S8vxwRfqLBdIhgRlDRVzw)